watthem/watthem/resume.md

 NinjaTrader — Denver, CO

-- Managed the development of a new product, NinjaTrader 8, a trading platform for the futures and forex markets.
+- Led development of NinjaTrader 8, a user-friendly trading platform that increased user satisfaction and customer acquisition.
-- Led a team of developers, designers, and technical writers to create a new product from the ground up.
+- Worked with a team to create a high-frequency trading platform that enhanced the company's market share.
-- Developed a new documentation website, implementing a JavaScript framework, designing graphics, and managing hosting.
+- Developed an engaging documentation website that attracted thousands of visitors and decreased customer service requests.

 ## Education

-### General Education in Computer Information Systems
+### Studied Computer Infromation Systems

 Laramie County Community College — Cheyenne, WY